CivityNL/civity-docs-edit/Dataplatform/dataplatform_GEOSERVER_GeoserverIntegration.md

 ## Publishing OGC Data
-If the filetype is supported, a new button appears inside the dataset page, named "**Publiceer OGC**".
+If the filetype is supported, a new button appears inside the dataset page, named *Publish OGC*.
 Pressing this button will generate the metadata of our resource/file, recognize the geometry field and the projection system.

+> ***Note***: For the *Publish OGC* button to be available, the meta data field Visibility must be set to *Public*

 <img class="imageStyle shadowing" src="/docs/assets/Dataplatform/GeoServer/dataplatform_GEOSERVER_publiceerButton.png" alt="imageStyle: Geoserver PubliceerOGC button">